 Given that the source of the gravity waves that are generated during an eclipse is in the upper atmosphere, and given that gravity waves propagate through the atmosphere, it may be possible to detect the gravity waves using radiosondes suspended from weather balloons.
-Such radiosondes have been used previously to investigate the properties of gravity waves in the troposphere and stratosphere using the temperature and horizontal wind component profiles [15, 16].
+Such radiosondes have been used previously to investigate the properties of gravity waves in the troposphere and stratosphere using the temperature and horizontal wind component profiles [20,21].

 Technological advances in the last 15 years have allowed radiosonde data to be archived at 1 s resolution.
 Therefore, vertical velocities can now be inferred from the radiosonde's ascent speed and archived in addition to horizontal velocities.
-Vertical velocity variations in radiosonde profiles have been attributed to gravity waves before [17], opening a complementary approach to observing gravity waves in the atmosphere.
+Vertical velocity variations in radiosonde profiles have previously been attributed to gravity waves [22] opening a complementary approach to observing gravity waves in the atmosphere.

-To give an example of our analysis methodology, Figure 1 shows data from a previous radiosonde ascent that was made over mountainous terrain (not during an eclipse).
+To give an example of our analysis methodology, figure 1 shows data from a previous radiosonde ascent that was made over mountainous terrain (not during an eclipse).
 The ascent velocity shows the presence of a mountain wave across the depth of the tropopause.
 Further gravity wave activity is evident in the lower stratosphere.
-The intrinsic angular frequency $\omega$ of a gravity wave [18] can be calculated using:
+The intrinsic angular frequency ω of a gravity wave [23] can be calculated using where f is the Coriolis parameter, N is the Brunt-Väisälä frequency and α is given by